franklevel/unused-deps-analyzer/README.md

-# Dependency Analyzer
+# Unused Dependencies Analyzer

 ## Overview
-The Dependency Analyzer is an NPM package designed to analyze and manage unused dependencies in Node.js projects.
+The Unused Dependencies Analyzer is an NPM package designed to identify and remove unused dependencies in Node.js projects.

 **🚀 Motivation**